-The lithostructural study completed previously has defined 13 targets shown in Figures 4 to 6.
+The lithostructural study completed in the December 2021 quarter has defined 13 targets shown in Figures 4 to 6.
 The targets are broadly associated with fault intersections, circular features (possible buried intrusion) and tightly folded stratigraphy.
 In addition, some areas with a low magnetic response (cool colours in the magnetic image) may represent areas of magnetic destructive alteration.
 As an example of the lack of outcrop of the Mt Darling area shows all surface outcrop as coloured polygons over the magnetic image.